usmqe/usmqe-testdoc/web/tendrl/admin_user_permissions.rst

     :result:
         Filter and order fields should be available and working.
         There should be functional link to Grafana for imported clusters.
-        It should be possible to import, manage, unmanage and forget cluster.
+        It should be possible to import cluster.
         It should be possible to enable or disable volume profiling.
+        It should be possible to forget cluster :doc:`/web/tendrl/cluster_forgot`
+        NOTE: possibly forget cluster will not be implemented as such

 .. test_action::
     :step:
         Choose some cluster
     :result:
         There should be cluster Hosts list, Bricks list, Volumes list, Configuration, Events list and Tasks list available.

 .. test_action::
     :step: